xieweiAlex/English_Learning/words/2022/words-July.md

 Cryptocurrency prices have rebounded from **near-term** lows.
 But does this bounce signal a trend reversal?

 I'm considered one of these right-wing **wackos**.
-Yeah, my taste is **gauche**, but I'm gonna coat everything including toilet in gold. -
+Yeah, my taste is **gauche**, but I'm gonna coat everything including toilet in gold.
 They publicly **castrated** him.

 That's another **kettle of fish**.
 Though shipping strains may finally be **on the mend**, weak demand is the next pressing problem for suppliers.

-She **underwent** dilation and **curettage**, or D&C, to remove the pregnancy tissue from her uterus per her doctor's recommendation. -
+She **underwent** dilation and **curettage**, or DShe **underwent** dilation and **curettage**, or D&C, to remove the pregnancy tissue from her uterus per her doctor's recommendation. -  C, to remove the pregnancy tissue from her uterus per her doctor's recommendation.
 **Aspartame** is an artificial sweetener used in many sugar-free products.
 As bananas **ripen**, they produce and release ethylene gas, which causes the yellow pigment in the fruit skin to decay and turn brown.